ligolang/ligo/gitlab-pages/docs/advanced/attributes-decorators.md

   [], store - delta
 ```

-## @entry to mark a function as a Smart Contract entry point
+## @entry to mark a function as a Smart Contract entrypoint

-The `@entry` attribute is used to indicate that a function should be available as an entry point of the smart contract.
+The `@entry` attribute is used to indicate that a function should be available as an entrypoint of the smart contract.
 It is essentially declaring that function as one of the several "main" functions.
 For more information, see [Entrypoints](../syntax/contracts/entrypoints).

-## @dyn_entry to mark a function as a dynamic entry point
+## @dyn_entry to mark a function as a dynamic entrypoint

-The `@dyn_entry` attribute is used to indicate that a function should be available as a dynamic entry point of the smart contract.
-Dynamic entry points can be removed or updated without deploying a new contract, unlike entry points marked with `@entry`, which cannot be modified after the contract is originated.
-Dynamic entry points can be used for example to implement a DAO (Decentralized Autonomous Organization) with a built-in update mechanism that allows participants to vote on upgrades to the contract, somewhat akin to the process which allows to amend the Tezos protocol.
-For more information, see [Dynamic entrypoints](../advanced/dynamic-entrypoints.md).
+The `@dyn_entry` attribute is used to indicate that a function should be available as a dynamic entrypoint of the smart contract.
+Dynamic entrypoints can be removed or updated without deploying a new contract, unlike entrypoints marked with `@entry`, which cannot be modified after the contract is originated.
+Dynamic entrypoints can be used for example to implement a DAO (Decentralized Autonomous Organization) with a built-in update mechanism that allows participants to vote on upgrades to the contract, somewhat akin to the process which allows to amend the Tezos protocol.
+For more information, see [Dynamic entrypoints](../syntax/contracts/dynamic-entrypoints.md).

 ## @inline to ensure a function is inlined at its call sites